fcbarbi/fcbarbi.github.io/index.md

 I am a researcher at the [CEF-SBS](https://www.sbs.edu/community/center-for-entrepreneurial-finance/), the **Center for Entrepreneurial Finance** at the **SBS Swiss Business School** in Zurich, and a product manager developing tools for **Private Equity** investors.

-Previously, I was a **data scientist**, someone who breakes code hidden in large amounts of data.
+As a **data scientist** I break codes hidden in large amounts of data.
 I decode data looking for patterns to spot **causality** and **trends**.
 I enjoy telling the **story behind the numbers**, to make them tell us their secrets, either by putting them in context or by exposing their lies, shining light on the truth.

-I use Econometrics and Machine Learning tools to research **Blockchain** economics and **Macro-Finance** models.
+I use Econometrics and Machine Learning tools to research on **Blockchain** Kryptoeconomics and **Macro-Finance** models.

 I got a Doctorate from the São Paulo School of Economics ([FGV](http://economics-sp.fgv.br/)) researching Monetary Policy, Asset Pricing and Financial Risk Management.